THE BIG BOLD COLOUR THEORY – ARTIST JOHN BOOTH'S SECOND COLLABORATION - LIMITED EDITION COLLECTION OF BLANKETS

 Do you enjoy seeing your work across different mediums?
 Is it a good way to diversify your skills by testing out new formats?

 It gets progressively more and more interesting for me – it’s a real buzz, and I find myself getting a kick out of trying new materials and techniques.
 There’s a quote from David Hockney (who I love) who said, “I don’t mind boring you, but I wouldn’t want to bore myself!”.
 I think the same applies to me, because he’s talking about making work for yourself and enjoying what you do, without the constraints of worrying too much what other people might think about it.
-With the Begg & Co brief, I was asked to create two florals, two paisleys and two check designs.
+With the original Begg & Co brief, I was asked to create two florals, two paisleys and two check designs.
 I decided to make each one as a large-scale collage and I’m really pleased with how they turned out.
 Being given the freedom to work ‘big’ on something made the process of developing the ideas for the project a far more fulfilling experience.
+So for the blankets, I was really excited to be working with the Begg & Co team again, especially the designers.
+Being able to use yarn strings and swatches to decide on colourways gave me the opportunity to work with colour combinations I haven’t used in my ceramics before, and in particular, green.
+Also, being at the mill is incredible and allowed me to learn more about the different weaving techniques, like the contrasting whipped stitch edges on both blankets.
+The blankets are a true representation of my original artwork.’

 When it comes to classic, timeless style, people very often steer towards softer, more neutral tones.
 Why do you think so many people are frightened of wearing bright colours?